Back

 Here are 3 Ptex Practical Pointers for seeking help from others.

-1. Speak to people who have been there, done that.
+1. Speak to people who have been there and done that.

 These people don’t need to be big names.
 They can be friends, family, peers, or mentors.
 It may take trial and error before you find someone who you feel comfortable sharing and asking for advice about your struggles.
-You may even have multiple people you go to for different areas of your business.
+You may even have multiple people you visit for different business areas.

 2. Connect with others in your industry.